andilegift/ISM8X04-Learning-from-Data-Assignment/README.md

 ## Files in this Repository
 - `Titanic_EDA_Assignment.ipynb`: The Jupyter notebook containing all the Python code for the analysis, from data loading to final imputation.
-- `Report.pdf`: The final written report detailing the methodology, findings, and justifications for each step of the analysis.
 - `titanic-dataset.csv`: The original dataset used for this project.

 ## Key Libraries Used